kshannn/clinics-near-me/README.md

 Icons in place of markers
 * Instead of using the custom marker designs provided by Leaflet, the markers are replaced with icons that matches the marker (e.g. pharmacy markers are represented with a pill icon).This makes it easier to make the association using the customized icons.
+* Colors used for the icons are also selected to match the brand logo for consistency.

 ## **Features**